-Step 2: Log in as root and type the Web root password configured by the Web server.
+- Step 2: Log in as root and type the Web root password configured by the Web server.

-Step 3: Click on the Edit Text File link.
+This will take you to the Configuration and Administration page. - Step 3: Click on the Edit Text File link.

 Click on this link on the Link Panel.
 You can then pull up the appropriate file and edit it.